1,000+ Opportunities

 Save a search for “Florida Department of Education (U.S. Department of Education federal investment)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Secondary school districts, Florida College System institutions, state colleges, Florida School for the Deaf and Blind, Developmental Research Schools, Florida Virtual School, and rural area agencies.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: Secondary school districts, Florida College System institutions, state colleges, Florida School for the Deaf and Blind, Developmental Research Schools, Florida Virtual School, and rural area agencies.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program